Northport, Washington: History

 Then, in September 1915, the Northport Smelting and Refining Co. was purchased by the Hercules Mining Co. and the Tamarack and Custer Consolidated Mining Co.
 The smelter was renovated to treat lead ores, and began operations March 12, 1916.

 At the end of the world war, demand for lead fell and unfavorable freight rates led the Northport smelter to close in 1921.
 The plant was sold to the American Smelting and Refining Company (ASARCO) in August 1922.
 ASARCO dismantled the works and the boom days were over.

 In 1925, in addition to the general depressed business conditions locally, the smelter at Trail, British Columbia, 20 miles (32.2 km) up the river valley, doubled sulfur emissions.
 The toxic smoke drifted down the river valley to the United States.
 Trees died, crops withered and cattle sickened.
 A meeting of the local farmers led to the formation of a Citizens Protective Association and helped bring the situation to the attention of members of congress.
 The US State Department opened negotiations with Canada and the matter was referred to The International Joint Commission.
 It was the first case of air pollution to come before an international tribunal.
 Negotiations dragged on for years.
 In 1934 President Roosevelt pressed the case, leading to more studies and a Final Decision was arrived at on Mar 11, 1941 in which $438,000 was paid to compensate the farmers.
 Individual farmers who had made claims received an amount that was only a small fraction of their losses.

 The Tribunal declared that "no state has the right to use or permit the use of its territory in such a manner as to cause injury by fumes in or to the territory of another or the properties or persons therein, when the case is of serious consequence".
 The Trail Smelter case became "one of the most cited and fundamental cases for international environmental law".

 Northport was given its name since it was once the northernmost town on the S&FN.

+Due to the incredibly small sizes of Northport and Ione, the Selkirk and Northport school districts have a combined football team called the Selport Lumberjacks.